BSDExabio/OpenMDlr-amber/README.md

 # OpenFold-amber

 A set of scripts using open source softwares that can convert an amino acid sequence into a folded 3D structure using simplistic simulated annealing molecular dynamics simulations and user-defined distance and torsion restraints.
-Really just a python wrapper script that calls AmberTools20 sander to run MD simulations.
+Mainly just a python wrapper script that calls AmberTools20 sander to run MD simulations.

 ### Pre-Reqs:
 1. [Python3](https://www.python.org)